McForce/projectapp/ContractorChangesSD.md

 Apex Handler Opportunity Contractor Handler
 - Creates initial contractor changes when opportunity is created
 - Handles the After Insert trigger event

+Key Considerations:
+Performance: Only fetch necessary fields; use aggregate queries where possible.
+Scalability: Future requirements will include adding and removing Contractor Changes - build for scale
+Security: Enforce field-level and object-level security in Apex.
+Reusability: Design the Apex handler to accept any Project Id for flexibility.
+Code best Practice: Ensure you use apex best practice which includes not adding logic in the trigger, validate CRUD permission before SOQL/DML operations
+Avoid using if statements without curly braces (rule: Code Style-IfStmtsMustUseBraces) Validate CRUD permission before SOQL/DML operation (rule: Security-ApexCRUDViolation)